-In the editions to which I have had access, the SIPRI has data on military expenditure from 1954 to 1993, as well as its own estimate for 1994.
-As shown in table 3.2.3, the rates for the military burden (military expenditure/GDP) are on the whole slightly lower than my own calculations made with the help of figures from the UN and a distribution formula based on earlier figures from the IMF.
+In the editions to which I have had access, the SIPRI has data on military expenditure from 1954 to 1995, as well as its own estimate for 1994.
+As shown in table 3.2.4, the rates for the military burden (military expenditure/GDP) are on the whole slightly lower than my own calculations made with the help of figures from the UN and a distribution formula based on earlier figures from the IMF.
 (See footnote under the table for a more detailed description of the method of calculation.)
+The series were revised downwards and extended from the SIPRI Yearbook 1995 to the edition for 1996.

-The ACDA publishes data through 1993.
-In the latest edition of the yearbook (1993-1994), the estimates for military expenditure were revised downwards slightly compared with the previous edition.
+The ACDA publishes data through 1994.
+In the latest edition of the yearbook (1995), the estimates for military expenditure were revised slightly compared with the previous edition.
 This may be due to a change in the base year, and changes in the exchange rate have probably resulted in lower military expenditure measured in US dollars.
-The ACDA's estimate for military expenditure as a percentage of GDP is roughly the same as that reported by the SIPRI up to 1990.
-However, for the last three years for which it has been possible to compare the two sources the ACDA's figure has been slightly lower; their rate for 1993 shows that military expenditure as a percentage of GDP came to 6.4 per cent.
+The ACDA's estimate for military expenditure as a percentage of GDP is higher than the corresponding rate from SIPRI; their rate for 1994 shows that military expenditure as a percentage of GDP came to 6.0 per cent.

-The IISS publishes figures from 1971 to 1995 (the last year refers to budgeted amounts).
+The IISS publishes figures from 1971 to 1996 (the last year refers to budgeted amounts).
 The amounts in national currency are higher than those reported by the SIPRI, which is also reflected in higher rates for the military burden (military expenditure/GDP).
 The series provided by the IISS and the SIPRI seem to be in accord up to the end of the 1980s, but in recent years the figures reported by the IISS have been slightly higher than those of both the SIPRI and the ACDA.
-Military expenditure as a percentage of GDP is estimated at 7.0 per cent in 1993 and 6.9 per cent in 1994.
+Military expenditure as a percentage of GDP is estimated at 6.9 per cent in 1994 and 6.5 per cent in 1995.